stlu0/TaskManager/README.md

 ## Command Line Arguments

 - Use `-d` to display tasks sorted by deadline.
-- Use `-p` to display tasks sorted by priority.
+- Use `-w` to display tasks sorted by priority.

 ## Technologies Used